-Our pipeline consists of product candidates in various stages of development, including biostimulant and plant health products that do not require EPA registration, products submitted to the EPA for registration and other promising product candidates under development, as well as other early-stage discoveries.
-We have been implementing a prioritization plan for our pipeline candidates, focusing first on those that are expected to have the greatest near-term growth potential.
+Our pipeline consists of product candidates in various stages of development, including products submitted to the EPA for registration and other, as well as other early-stage discoveries.
+We have implemented a prioritization plan for our pipeline candidates, focusing first on those that are expected to have the greatest near-term growth potential.
 We are seeking collaborations with third parties to develop and commercialize more early stage candidates.